jack1232/webgpu-python/README.md

 ## Run Examples

 All examples are stored in the *src* folder.
-From the root (or CODE_EXAMPLES) folder, you can use the following command to run the specified example:
+From the root (or CODE_EXAMPLES) folder, you can use the following command to run a specific example:

 `python src/video_01/showcase.py`